XRPLF/xrpl.js/docs/index.md

 Convert a classic address and tag to an X-address.

-If `test` is `true`, the address with start with `T` and readers of the address will know that the address is intended for use on a test network.
+If `test` is `true`, the address starts with `T` to show that the address is intended for use on a test network.

 ### Example: Encode an X-address with tag 4294967295